bstaton1/KuskoHarvEst/README.md

 ### LaTeX Distribution and Additional Packages

-LaTeX is the program that allows building PDF documents from code.
-Rather than require installation of a complete distribution (e.g., MikTeX, which is very large), 'KuskoHarvEst' depends on '[tinytex](https://yihui.org/tinytex/)'.
-This is an R package that installs a minimal LaTeX distribution (<0.1GB in size) which includes only the core functionality by default, then allows you to easily install only the additional LaTeX packages you need.
-After the above code is done running, type this code into the console and press <kbd>ENTER</kbd>:
+LaTeX is a program that allows building PDF documents from code.
+'KuskoHarvEst' depends on '[tinytex](https://yihui.org/tinytex/)', which is an R package that installs a minimal LaTeX distribution (<0.1GB in size) and allows you to install extensions as needed.
+After the code from the previous step is done running, type this code into the console and press <kbd>ENTER</kbd>:

 ```R
 tinytex::install_tinytex()
 ```

-'KuskoHarvEst' requires several LaTeX packages in addition to those installed by default.
+'KuskoHarvEst' requires several LaTeX packages in addition to those installed by default - these control specific features of the appearance of the PDF documents.
 When the above code is done running, copy this code into the RStudio console and press <kbd>ENTER</kbd>:

 ```R
 tinytex::tlmgr_install(pkgs = c(